Code-Inside/Blog/_posts/2019-08-31-check-installed-version-for-aspnetcore-on-windows-iis-with-powershell.md

 # Check for minimum requirement

-I stumpled upon this [Stackoverflow question/answer](https://stackoverflow.com/questions/38567796/how-to-determine-if-asp-net-core-has-been-installed-on-a-windows-server) and enhanced the script, because that version only tells you "ASP.NET Core seems to be installed".
+I stumbled upon this [Stackoverflow question/answer](https://stackoverflow.com/questions/38567796/how-to-determine-if-asp-net-core-has-been-installed-on-a-windows-server) and enhanced the script, because that version only tells you "ASP.NET Core seems to be installed".
+My enhanced version searchs for a minimum required version and if this is not installed, it exit the script.

     $DotNetCoreMinimumRuntimeVersion = [System.Version]::Parse("2.2.5.0")